 Consultation in Production and Review Arrangements of SEN Information Report (SIR)

 At Copeland Road Primary School we ask parents to complete a questionnaire annually (Autumn Term Parents Evening) and our pupils share their views by completing, ‘My Views’ independently or with a member of staff by writing or drawing.
 The information gathered from parents and pupils is used to improve our SIR.
 The SIR is reviewed and updated annually.
-It was last updated during March 2018 and should be read alongside the school’s SEND Information Report 2021-22, the Equality_Information_and_Objectives_Sep 2020 – 2024, KCSIE Safeguarding School Policy September with February Update 2020 – 2021 and the Accessibility Plan.
+It was last updated during March 2018 and should be read alongside the school’s SEND Information Report 2021-22, the Equality_Information_and_Objectives_Sep 2020 – 2024, KCSIE Safeguarding School Policy September with February Update 2020 – 2021 and the Accessibility Action Plan.
 The SIR is monitored, evaluated and ratified by the Governor for SEN, Miss Taylor and the whole governing body.